Russ Harvey Consulting - Computer and Internet Services

 Identity theft is obtaining information about you that will enable someone else to impersonate you, allowing them to use your identity rather than their own.

-While the thief obtains financial or other rewards, you are left with the financial loss or debt and may face criminal charges for crimes done using your ID.
+While the thief obtains financial or other rewards, you are left with the financial loss or debt and may face criminal charges for crimes committed while using your ID.

 Unfortunately, it is much easier to obtain credit online than it is to prove that it wasn't you that made the application.